Rado Trifunović

 Radovan "Rado" Trifunović ([râdoʋaːn trifǔːnoʋitɕ]; born 25 January 1973) is a Slovenian professional basketball coach and former player.
-He currently serves as the assistant coach for Fenerbahçe Beko of the Basketball Super League and the EuroLeague.
+He is the current assistant coach for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

 Coaching career

 Slovenia (2017–2020)

 On 10 October 2017, after Igor Kokoškov's contract expired, Trifunović was appointed the head coach of the Slovenian men's national team.
 Before he became Slovenia head coach, he has worked as an assistant coach under Kokoškov who led the team to the gold medal at the 2017 EuroBasket.

 On 28 March 2020, Basketball Federation of Slovenia parted ways with Trifunović.